JakeMLyons/jakemlyons.github.io/README.md

 ## Loading Your Own Campaign

-From the **Dashboard**, drag and drop a campaign folder or ZIP onto the library panel, or click **Browse** to pick one.
-The campaign is added to your library for this session and you can launch it at any time.
+From the **Dashboard**, click **Upload ZIP** in the My Campaigns toolbar and select a campaign ZIP file.
+The campaign opens immediately in the editor, where you can review and play it.

-You can also load a campaign directly in the game player via the **Browse Folder** or **Upload ZIP** buttons on the drop zone.

 ---